mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 And the second type is, that we remove the roots of the weeds, and even the seeds, from the ground.
 Weeds no longer grow.
 They are completely free from samsaric world in the Six Realms of Existence: hell, hungry ghost, titan spirit, animal spirit, human beings, heavenly beings.
 (It's hard to tell whether he says "titan spirit" or "fighting spirit".
 Either works.)
 But unfortunately, we weed out perfectly on the ground of only *our own property*, and cherish a feeling of having reached the final goal.
 In other words, ... by way of having done our final goal, [we] spent our whole life without considering others' lives.

 So, by the practice of zazen, it's possible to weed out even the seeds completely, and the weeds no longer grow.
-That means, some Buddhism says, if you attain enlightenment, which is highest level of spiritual life ... then at that time, it's not necessary to come back to human world.
+That means, some Buddhism says, if you attain enlightenment, which is [the] highest level of spiritual life ... then at that time, it's not necessary to come back to [the] human world.
 You can stay constantly in the heaven.

 So, arhats and many saints in the history of Buddhism, they showed us, they experienced [it].
 That's why one of the four results of Buddhist practice, [what the] arhat does, is [the] highest spirit of spiritual life, which enables you never to come back to human being, samsaric world.
 This is arhat practice.